estokes/immutable-chunkmap/README.md

 actual insert_many call instead of mutable COW operations if it's faster in your application, which as you can see, depends on the size of the map.

+# License
+This project is dual licensed under the MIT or the Apache 2 at your discretion.